jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 #### <a href="#signature_keypair_generate" name="signature_keypair_generate"></a> `signature_keypair_generate(kp_builder: signature_keypair_builder) -> (crypto_errno, signature_keypair)`
 Generate a new key pair.
-This function may return crypto_errno.unsupported_operation if key generation is not supported by the host for the chosen algorithm.
+This function may return crypto_errno.unsupported_feature if key generation is not supported by the host for the chosen algorithm.

 ##### Params